HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Quad/Graphics (QUAD) Investors Who Suffered Losses to Contact Its Attorneys, Application Deadline Approaching

 SAN FRANCISCO, Dec.
-11, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Quad/Graphics, Inc. (NYSE: QUAD) investors who have suffered significant losses to submit their losses now or contact the firm to learn if they qualify to recover compensable damages.
-A securities fraud class action was recently filed against the company and senior executives and the application deadline for investors is fast approaching.
+16, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Quad/Graphics, Inc. (NYSE: QUAD) investors who have suffered significant losses to submit their losses now or contact the firm to learn if they qualify to recover compensable damages.
+The January 6, 2019 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives is fast approaching.

 Class Period: Feb.
 21, 2018 - Oct.
 29, 2019